Cambridge105/liquidsoap-playout-machine/README.md

 To run this machine, you will need to configure the following as well as the scripts in this repo (maybe one day I'll Terraform this but for now we've used the AWS console...):

 - EC2 instance (we use t3.micro, but t3.nano may suffice) running Ubuntu 20.04.
 We use AMI ami-08bac620dc84221eb in eu-west-1 (This is created as part of an Auto-Scaling Group as described below)
-- S3 bucket containing the pre-recorded material, with object keys following the format yyyymmdd_hhmm_programme-title.mp3 , where the timestamp is the desired playout time
+- S3 bucket containing the pre-recorded material, with object keys following the format yyyymmdd_hhmm_programme-title.mp3 , where the timestamp is the desired playout time.
+It is recommended to have a lifecycle policy on this to stop it growing and costing money unnecessarily.
+We delete programmes after 30 days (other copies are kept longer elsewhere).
 - Route53 record in a hosted zone, to be updated with the instance IP address
 - Settings for the target icecast endpoint stored in SSM Parameter Store, with the mountpoint and password as KMS-encrypted secure strings
 - Google Calendar API credentials and token files stored in SSM Parameter Store.
 The token file is a SecureString.